 A CLUB is a group based on identity, industry, interests, etc. Some clubs are public and some are private.
 Clubhouse tells us to think of Clubs like ‘conversation series.’
 Some clubs host conversations weekly, others biweekly and some daily.

 Although Clubhouse is an amazing networking tool for actors (more on that in another article soon), it can also be a complete time suck if you’re not careful.
 Some rooms can last hours (or even days).
 Since none of the conversations are recorded (it’s against Clubhouse rules) there’s a major FOMO factor on the app.
 Don’t get wrapped up about this.
 There will always be another room and another chat- another day.
 I suggest when you start on the Clubhouse that you check your ‘Screen Time’ to make sure you aren’t falling down the ‘Clubhouse Rabbit Hole’.
-To do this on an iPhone go to Settings > See all activity > Clubhouse (while you’re there you can even set time limits for Clubhouse and all your social media apps).
+To do this on an iPhone go to Settings > Screen Time > See All Activity (right under the Daily Average Graph) > Clubhouse (while you’re there you can even set time limits for Clubhouse and all your social media apps).

 Now you know CLUBHOUSE 101 for Actors!